Turn any topic into a live classroom quiz

 6. Remind the students to write down the name of the object and the corresponding shape next to it on their paper.

-7. Start the timer and let the students begin their shape hunt.
+7. Start the timer and let the students begin their scavenger hunt.

 8. Monitor the students' progress and provide assistance or clarification if needed.